-Today, 48 Societies representing 64 countries have met the high standards of scientific and educational qualifications of the IFSCC and, as members, support the organization's aims and programs.
-The number of individual members in the Federation now exceeds 15,000 and are still growing.
+Today, 48 Societies representing 74 countries have met the high standards of scientific and educational qualifications of the IFSCC and, as members, support the organization's aims and programs.
+The number of individual members in the Federation now exceeds 16,000 and we are still growing.

 The IFSCC continues to grow as the cosmetic industry expands worldwide.
 As new Societies develop in Eastern Europe, Asia, Africa and Latin America, they will be welcomed into the Federation as they qualify for membership.